/

 Leaving your Natural Quinceañera Bouquet at the Altar

-If you’re Catholic, the quinceañera bouquet is left at the altar to honor the Virgin Mary.
-Create a nice bouquet that you know you’ll feel genuinely happy to give away and share a thoughtful prayer before leaving the church.
+If you’re Catholic, one special tradition is leaving your bouquet at the altar to honor the Virgin Mary.
+Choose a bouquet you’ll be happy to give away, and take a quiet moment to say a heartfelt prayer before leaving the church.

 Quinceañera Waltz